 Step 7: Attach the Wheels

-Also, if there were another thing that I’d have done differently with this project it would have been to put a fifth wheel in the very centre.
-It would have given more support for the entire pallet and I plan on adding one to my own after I get a few crops out of the soil that’s in my planter now.
+The 4″ wheels I used are the types you find on shopping trolleys.
+They’re made of stainless steel parts with a rubber wheel and the ability to swivel around.
+If there were another thing I’d have done differently with this project, it would have been putting a fifth wheel in the centre.
+It would have given more support for the entire pallet, and I plan to add one to my own after I get a few crops out of the soil in my planter now.

-Step 8: Add soil and compost
+Step 8: Add Potting Mix

-Step 9: Add your seeds and plants
+Step 9: Add Plants and Sow Seeds